-For four of the WBS/WBBS headline species that are in decline Common Sandpiper, Redshank, Snipe and Grey Wagtail), latest trends appear also in Tables A1, A2 or A3, as appropriate.
-Dipper also appears in Table A2 as it is amber-listed as a result of declines, but does not currently raise an alert.
-Two other species (Oystercatcher and Tufted Duck) appear in Table A3 as a result of potential declines (of >25%, but not statistically significant).
-Even where WBS/WBBS is not the headline trend for a species, however, the waterways data provide valuable supplementary information from this sensitive habitat.
+For six of the WBS/WBBS headline species that are in decline Oystercatcher, Common Sandpiper, Redshank, Snipe, Dipper and Grey Wagtail), latest trends appear also in Tables A1, A2 or A3, as appropriate.
+One other species (Tufted Duck) appears in Table A3 as a result of potential declines (of >25%, but not statistically significant).
+Even where WBS/WBBS is not the headline trend for a species, however, the waterways data provide valuable supplementary information from these sensitive habitats.

-Table A4 lists all statistically significant declines of greater than 25% recorded from the full period of waterway monitoring (nominally 42 years, 1975-2017).
+Table A4 lists all statistically significant declines of greater than 25% recorded from the full period of waterway monitoring (normally 43 years, 1975-2018).

-Table A4 Population declines of greater than 25% recorded by the joint Waterways Bird Survey/Waterways Breeding Bird Survey (WBS/WBBS) between 1975 and 2017
+Table A4 Population declines of greater than 25% recorded by the joint Waterways Bird Survey/Waterways Breeding Bird Survey (WBS/WBBS) between 1975 and 2018

-Species Period (yrs) Source Change (%) Lower limit Upper limit Alert Comment Yellow Wagtail 42 WBS/WBBS waterways -97 -99 -94 >50 Snipe 42 WBS/WBBS waterways -88 -98 -54 >50 Small sample Redshank 42 WBS/WBBS waterways -72 -92 -46 >50 Sedge Warbler 42 WBS/WBBS waterways -67 -79 -51 >50 Reed Bunting 42 WBS/WBBS waterways -67 -76 -55 >50 Pied Wagtail 42 WBS/WBBS waterways -66 -76 -56 >50 Lapwing 37 WBS/WBBS waterways -56 -76 -21 >50 Little Grebe 42 WBS/WBBS waterways -55 -80 -7 >50 Common Sandpiper 42 WBS/WBBS waterways -48 -62 -34 >25 Grey Wagtail 42 WBS/WBBS waterways -40 -53 -21 >25 Moorhen 42 WBS/WBBS waterways -35 -50 -14 >25
+Species Period (yrs) Source Change (%) Lower limit Upper limit Alert Comment Yellow Wagtail 43 WBS/WBBS waterways -97 -99 -95 >50 Snipe 43 WBS/WBBS waterways -89 -99 -49 >50 Small sample Redshank 43 WBS/WBBS waterways -70 -93 -47 >50 Pied Wagtail 43 WBS/WBBS waterways -70 -79 -62 >50 Sedge Warbler 43 WBS/WBBS waterways -68 -82 -49 >50 Reed Bunting 43 WBS/WBBS waterways -68 -77 -54 >50 Lapwing 38 WBS/WBBS waterways -58 -77 -21 >50 Common Sandpiper 43 WBS/WBBS waterways -49 -61 -36 >25 Grey Wagtail 43 WBS/WBBS waterways -45 -58 -28 >25 Moorhen 43 WBS/WBBS waterways -35 -52 -15 >25 Dipper 43 WBS/WBBS waterways -30 -47 -1 >25

 Six species are included here for which the WBS/WBBS trend is not the headline one and so is not listed in Tables A1-A3.
 These species are discussed briefly below.
-The trends for Yellow Wagtail and Sedge Warbler are consistent in direction with the 50-year trends reported from CBC/BBS, but the declines on waterways have been more severe.
+The trends for Yellow Wagtail and Sedge Warbler are consistent in direction with the 51-year trends reported from CBC/BBS, but the declines on waterways have been more severe.
 The CBC/BBS trend for Reed Bunting is not statistically significant, but shows a substantial increase in the first eight years until the mid-1970s followed by a substantial decline in the late 1970s and early 1980s, and therefore would be consistent with WBS/WBBS if both trends had started in 1975.
 The Pied Wagtail declines along waterways are particularly intriguing because they contrast markedly with the fluctuating but generally upward trend, in more terrestrial habitats, as measured by CBC/BBS.